mendersoftware/mender-qa/Documentation/mender-ci-cd.md

 Moreover, the `insecure` option lifts the restrictions that inbound client must use reserved ports (<= 1024) for accessing the directory.

+If you plan on exposing an NFS export outside the local area network, you will have to setup an additional firewall rule for the configured NFS port (default: 2049).
+To create a new firewall rule, enter "VPC Network" -> "Firewall" in the navigation menu and select "Create Firewall Rule".
+To apply the rule, update the NFS server instance tags to include the tag corresponding to the new rule.

 ### Mounting a remote NFS directory
 Mounting an exported NFS directory is almost as easy as mounting a local device,